fuchsia-br/infra/go/src/presubmit/README.md

 ```

 # Running
-The presubmit logic is organized into two different tools: `query` and `patch`.
+The presubmit logic is organized into three different tools: `query`, `patch`,
+and `report`.

 * `query` checks Gerrit for new CLs and sends them to CI for testing.
 * `patch` is used by CI to patch the given CLs into its code tree.
+* `report` is used by the CI test runner to report its findings to Gerrit.

 ## query
 `query` requires at least one argument: the gerrit host to query.
 Running